BlockchainCommons/Research/papers/bcr-2023-009-envelope-seed.md

 An Envelope containing a cryptographic seed has a subject that is a byte string containing the seed.

 * It MUST include an `isA: Seed` assertion to declare its type conforming to this document.
-* It MAY include a single `hasName` assertion, where the object MUST be a non-empty string, which MAY have been elided.
+* It MAY include a single `name` assertion, where the object MUST be a non-empty string, which MAY have been elided.
 * It MAY include a single `note` assertion, where the object MUST be a non-empty string, which MAY have been elided.
 * It MAY include a single `date` assertion, where the object MUST be a date conforming to [BCR-2023-008](bcr-2023-008-dcbor-date.md).
 * It MAY include a single `outputDescriptor` assertion, where the object MUST be a Bitcoin output descriptor conforming to [BCR-2023-007](bcr-2023-007-envelope-output-desc.md).